Nenu (film): Plot

 Vinod, who has grown up under the care of a church father, is an introvert but a genius.
-He is forcibly sent to a college in Vizag by the father but is a complete misfit in class.
+He is forcibly sent to a college in Vizag by his father, but is a complete misfit in class.
 Though shunned by the rest of his class, Divya becomes his friend and he gradually warms up to her.
 His feelings soon turn into love but he realizes that Divya considers him as only a friend.
 However, he is unwilling to let her go.
 Meanwhile, Vinod learns that Divya is in love with another classmate, Aadi.

 Divya's father is enraged on learning about her love.
 He locks her up at home and prevents her from contacting anyone.
 Vinod meets her on the pretext of getting some used clothes for himself.
 Pitied by Vinod's demeanour, her father allows him in.
 Vinod uses this opportunity and escapes with Divya.
 He convinces her that she will meet Aadi in the jungle.

 Vinod has set up a secret place in that jungle for executing his plan of wooing Divya.
-He makes her stay with him, while convincing her by talking about the unimpending arrival of Aadi.
+He makes her stay with him, while convincing her by talking about the impending arrival of Aadi.
 On one such day, he reveals his miserable past, when he was made to work for paid labour after being orphaned at an early age.
 He revolts against the oppression one day against the illegal child labour at the orphanage.
-Promptly he is beaten black and blue for his audacity.
+Promptly, he is beaten black and blue for his audacity.
 Moreover, he also loses his girlfriend to rapists in that place, who also kill her.
 He manages to escape from them and seeks refuge with a church father.